 Shortbread is a traditional Scottish recipe, with origins as early as the 12th century.
 What Americans call cookies are biscuits in the United Kingdom, which means twice-baked.
 The term short is used for anything crisp.
 These cookies are made without leavening from yeast or baking powder, so they are very firm when baked and can be packed for travel without breaking.

 Mary, Queen of Scots, is said to have treasured shortbread in the 16th century and it was served for special occasions as butter was an expensive commodity.
-Shortbread was part of Christmas and Hogmanay (Scottish New Year's Eve) celebrations.
+The shortbread was part of Christmas and Hogmanay (Scottish New Year's Eve) celebrations.

 - 1 cup unsalted butter, room temperature